Focus on healing, not on hospital expenses

 Payments will be paid directly to you, not to the doctors, hospitals, or other healthcare providers.
 You will receive a check, payable to you, for maximum convenience.

-Staying in the hospital after an accident or illness can be costly.
+Staying in the hospital after an accident or illnesscan be costly.
 Even quality medical plans can leave you with extra expenses to pay.
-Costs like plan deductibles, copays for doctor visits, and extra costs for out-of-network care can add up fast.
-Having the financial support you may need when the time comes means less worry for you and your family.
+Costs like plan deductibles, copays for doctor visits, and extra costs for out-of-network care can add up quickly.
+Having the financial support you may need when the time comes may mean less worry for you and your family.

 Yes.
 If your employer offers hospital indemnity insurance, your acceptance is guaranteed, regardless of your health.
 You just need to be actively employed for your coverage to be effective.2 There are no medical exams to take and no health questions to answer.